chaos-mesh/website/docs/offline-installation.md

 ### Download Chaos Mesh images

-On the machine connected to the external network, pull images using the version number that has been set:
+On the machine connected to external network, pull images using the version number that has been set:

 ```bash
 docker pull pingcap/chaos-mesh:${CHAOS_MESH_VERSION}